dzackgarza/Qual-Review-and-Solutions/Algebra/Review Doc/sections/999_ExtraProblems.md

 Basic Structure

 - Show that if an ideal $I\normal R$ contains a unit then $I = R$.
+- Show that $R\units$ need not be closed under addition.

 Ideals

 - Show that every proper ideal is contained in a maximal ideal
 - Show that if $x\in R$ a PID, then $x$ is irreducible $\iff \gens{x}\normal R$ is maximal.
 - Show that intersections, products, and sums of ideals are ideals.